Neighbours helping Neighbours

 - To bring the community together by using volunteers and helping them to learn new skills

-We are now cooking on a Wednesday in the proper catering kitchen on the Oldfield Estate and giving out around 120 meals a week to Oldfield residents, families at The Winchester Project in Swiss Cottage and to individuals in our neighbourhood.
+We are cooking on a Wednesday morning in the proper catering kitchen on the Oldfield Estate and giving out around 100 meals a week to Oldfield residents, individuals in our neighbourhood and people and families who come to the ‘free market’.

-We are very grateful to charities Felix Project and City Harvest for their deliveries of unwanted, in date food and meals.
+We are very grateful to charities Felix Project and City Harvest for their deliveries of surplus in-date food and meals.

-Donated food that we do not use for cooking is laid outside the community centre on Thursday morning from 10 to 12 noon for people to take, as a way of recycling rather than throwing away food, and also supplementing the dried and tinned food that foodbank clients receive.
+Donated food that we do not use for cooking is laid outside the community centre on Wednesday morning from 10 to 11am for people (including families from the Winchester Project) to take, to reduce food waste.

-We always need people who can spare a few hours a month.
+We always need people who can spare a few hours a month, especially confident cooks.

 If you enjoy cooking or baking, packing and organising, or would like to deliver to people who can’t get out, do get in touch.